Mlokos/bootstrap-mockaroo-test/README.md

 # bootstrap-mockaroo-test
-Test for the bootstrap and mockaroo
+Test for the bootstrap and mockaroo with charts.js